adiradh1998/NFCDemo-Public/README.md

 - Handle NFC tags in app startup (intent delivered through onCreate()) and when the app is already running (onNewIntent())
 - Set a pending intent for enabling foreground dispatch to read and analyze all NFC tags tapped while the app is running

-Original principles by Andreas Jakl, Re-developed by Adithya Radhakrishnan
+###Original principles by Andreas Jakl, Re-developed by Adithya Radhakrishnan
 =======
-# NFCDemo-Public
->>>>>>> 978b2ef2e4b915560893c927d099bba058fabc70